DON’T LET THE PERILS OF CORRUPTION KEEP YOU FROM EXPANDING INTO MEXICO

 Transparency International’s 2018 Corruption Perceptions Index, which uses a scale from zero to 100 where zero is highly corrupt and 100 is highly clean, shows Mexico with a corruption index of 29.
 Somalia is the most corrupt with a score of nine; New Zealand is the least corrupt with a score of 89; and with a score of 75, the U.S. is the 16th cleanest (or least corrupt) country.
 More than two-thirds of the countries scored below 50.

-The World Economic Forum’s (WEF) Global Competitiveness Report for 2016-2017 found that corruption is “the most problematic factor for doing business” in Mexico, warning that bribes to facilitate procurement of necessary permits or government contracts can increase business costs there by 10 percent.
+The World Economic Forum’s (WEF) Global Competitiveness Report for 2016-2017 found that corruption in Mexico is “the most problematic factor for doing business” there, warning that bribes to facilitate procurement of necessary permits or government contracts can increase business costs there by 10 percent.
 According to the report, the global business community believes corruption and favoritism among government procurement officials is widespread in Mexico.

 A recent study by non-governmental organization Mexicans Against Corruption and Impunity, revealed that 43 percent of established businesses in Mexico have paid bribes to speed up official procedures, obtain permits and licenses, prevent or impede abuse of authority, participate in a government bidding process and keep the police away, among other reasons.
 Businesses are not only victims of corruption, but also its beneficiaries, the report warns.